dime-coin/electrum-docs/cve.rst

-For a list of historical security issues in Electrum, see :doc:`security_issues/ <security_issues/index>`.
+For a list of historical security issues in Electrum-Dime, see :doc:`security_issues/ <security_issues/index>`.